Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Fundamentals of Image Watermarking

-A watermarking method is considered to be unforgeable if, for any probabilistic polynomial-time adversary $\mathcal{A}$ without knowledge of the secret key $K$, the probability of successfully creating a valid watermark is negligible in the security parameter $\lambda$.
-Formally,
+\paragraph{Unforgeability.} Unforgeability requires that without access to the secret key $K$, an adversary cannot fabricate a forged watermarked image $I'$ that will be accepted as valid by $\mathsf{Verify}$.
+In other words, it should be computationally infeasible to produce an image that appears to carry a legitimate watermark without going through the authorized embedding process.

-\begin{myDef} A watermarking scheme is said to be unforgeable if, for any probabilistic polynomial-time adversary $\mathcal{A}$ without knowledge of the secret key $K$, the probability of successfully creating a valid watermark is negligible in the security parameter $\lambda$.
-Formally,
+\begin{myDef} A watermarking scheme is said to be unforgeable if, for any probabilistic polynomial-time adversary $\mathcal{A}$ without knowledge of the secret key $K$, the probability of successfully creating a valid watermark is negligible:

 \end{myDef}